Willows Way Expanding Facility to Meet Demand for Unique RISE - Reaching Independence Through Social Engagement Program

 About Willows Way

 Willows Way promotes independence and personal growth for people with intellectual and physical challenges through a variety of social-service programs.
-These include: Realities, which provides up to 8 hours of individualized services per week; Individualized Supported Living, which provides up to 24-hour-a-day support to allow individuals to live independently based on their needs and goals; Community Integration and Education, which offers participants daily structured activities designed to promote social networking, community involvement, volunteerism and physical activities; and Project HEART, which provides stimulating, person-centered health education classes, skills training and resource information to people with developmental disabilities.
+These include: Realities, which provides up to 8 hours of individualized services per week; Individualized Supported Living, which provides up to 24-hour-a-day support to allow individuals to live independently based on their needs and goals; RISE - Reaching Independence Through Social Engagement, which offers participants daily structured activities designed to promote social networking, community involvement, volunteerism and physical activities; and Project HEART, which provides stimulating, person-centered health education classes, skills training and resource information to people with developmental disabilities.
 For more information about Willows Way, visit willowsway.org or call 636-947-6591.